 Every outdoor gear possesses different waterproof ratings.
 Outwear with a high waterproof rating are better at keeping out water.
 The rating ranges from 1000 mm to 30,000 mm.
 High waterproof ratings are appropriate for severe weather while lower ratings are ideal for drizzles.

-Jackets and pants that feature the durable water repellent finish stand out for their ability to block out any moisture that might be soaked up in the material.
+Jackets and pants that feature a durable water-repellent finish stand out for their ability to block out any moisture that might be soaked up in the material.
 A smart adventurer will run for models with this attribute as they guarantee solid protection in a relentless downpour.
 Yet, the DWR eventually wears off after some time reducing functionality.
 That is why you might have to retreat your outwear with a fresh durable water repellent coating to regain initial functionality.

 Extra features contribute to the overall comfort and functionality of your backpacking accessories.
 They come in form of roomy handwarmer pockets, hoods, and taped zippers.